izolate/yesql/README.md

 # yesql

-yesql is a Go library that adds convenience features to the standard library package `database/sql`.
+yesql is a lightweight Go library that adds convenience features to the standard library package `database/sql`.
 It's specifically designed for writing raw SQL queries, with a focus on providing greater efficiency and ease-of-use.